oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

       <em>Examples</em>: A physical file in a file system such as a source file, an object file, a configuration file or a data file;
       a specific version of a file in a version control system; a database table accessed via an HTTP request;
       an arbitrary stream of bytes returned from an HTTP request, a product URL, a common product enumeration value.</dd>
+  <dt id="def;csaf-2-0-to-csaf-2-1-converter">CSAF 2.0 to CSAF 2.1 converter</dt>
+  <dd>A CSAF producer which takes a CSAF 2.0 document as input and converts it into a valid CSAF 2.1 document.</dd>
   <dt id="def;csaf-asset-matching-system">CSAF asset matching system</dt>
   <dd>program that connects to or is an asset database and is able to manage CSAF documents as
       required by CSAF management system